Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Introduction

 Despite its promising potential, self-supervised VOS poses significant challenges.
 Firstly, previous methods tend to incorporate additional signals such as optical flow~\cite{Yang_2019_CVPR, lian2023bootstrapping, Yang_2021_ICCV}, or depth cues~\cite{kipf2022conditional, elsayed2022savi++}, to furnish object-related clues.
-However, these auxiliary signals within videos can often be difficult to extract, thus compromising their availability.
+However, these auxiliary signals within videos can often be difficult to extract and unreliable when it comes to multi-object scenarios, thus limiting their availability.
 Secondly, most existing models~\cite{qian2023semantics, aydemir2023self, zadaianchuk2023objectcentric} adopt slot attention~\cite{locatello2020object} to parse the frame into objects.
 Nevertheless, the requirement for a predefined quantity of learnable slot queries limits its adaptability to in-the-wild data, especially when the number of objects is unknown.
-Additionally, the use of either external modality or slot attention imposes an extra computational burden on the model.
 To address these limitations, we recall the recent self-supervised learning technique DINO~\cite{caron2021emerging, oquab2023dinov2}, which demonstrates emerging objectness in the attention maps of pretrained Vision Transformer (ViT)~\cite{dosovitskiy2020image}.
 As depicted in Fig.~\ref{fig:teaser}(b), DINO attention maps encode spatial dependencies between diverse patches.
 These dependencies present different patterns for various objects, providing abundant cues for object segmentation.
 This phenomenon motivates us with an intriguing possibility: Can we utilize the object-aware attributes of DINO to learn robust spatio-temporal dependencies and thereby produce coherent object segmentations in videos?